Stewart Bell Jr. Archives

 EXTENT: 0.21 linear feet

-SCOPE AND CONTENT: The Brother James Sommers Collection contains papers and articles written by Brother James on historic men and events of the Civil War with a particular emphasis on Battle of Cool Springs, which took place on July 17-18, 1864.
+SCOPE AND CONTENT: The Brother James Sommers Collection contains papers and articles written by Brother James Sommers.
+The articles are biographies and histories of the Civil War with a particular emphasis on Battle of Cool Springs, which took place on July 17-18, 1864.

 RELATED MATERIAL: The Peter Meaney Collection, 666 THL, contains additional articles by Brother Sommers.